quietmath/minerva-migrator/README.md

-# Minerva Migrator
+# Minerva Tools

-Tool for extracting blog entries and pages from the Ghost blogs SQLite database and converting them to markdown files.
+Various tools for working with the Minerva publisher, including a Ghost blog extractor.